shuzhao-li-lab/asari/README.md

 This is useful to add QC check during data processing, e.g. the target_mzs.txt file can be spike-in controls.

+Alternatively, you can do:

+`asari qc_report --input mydir/projectx_dir/ --spikeins target_trios.csv`

+Or add this to the process command to generate the reports during processing:

+`--single_file_qc_reports true --spikeins target_trios.csv`

 To launch a dashboard in your web browser after the project is processed into directory process_result_dir:

 `asari viz --input process_result_dir`